Restaurant Marketing Strategy: Filling Your Tables and Building Loyalty

 Key Takeaways

-• Restaurants with systematic marketing see 40-60% higher customer lifetime value (National Restaurant Association, 2024)
+• Restaurants with systematic marketing see meaningfully higher customer lifetime value

-• Email marketing to past customers drives 30-40% of repeat visits at minimal cost
+• Email marketing to past customers drives a large share of repeat visits at minimal cost

-• Google Business Profile optimization drives 20-30% increase in local inquiries within 60 days
+• Google Business Profile optimisation drives a meaningful increase in local inquiries within 60 days

-• Reputation and reviews impact 72% of dining decisions; restaurants with 4.5+ stars outperform 3.5-star competitors significantly
+• Reputation and reviews strongly impact dining decisions; restaurants with 4.5+ stars outperform 3.5-star competitors significantly

 What Is the Restaurant Customer Acquisition Pattern?